XanderTheDev/xmrig-solar-program/README.md

 # xmrig-solar-program
 XMRig script that keeps track of CPU power consumption and solar energy generation (from a goodwe inverter) and shows it in a nice dashboard.
+BTW the dashboard itself is mostly vibe coded, I just needed something that showed the info in a nice way, because SEMS can't make a nice UI for some reason.
+And the XMRig script (main.py) is partially vibe coded, like I made a script for something else before and I just repurposed it with AI.

 ---